-Personal data is any data that can identify a person, for example:
+Personal data is any data that can be used to identify a person.
+You can think of:

 Every breach of security must be registered internally.
 In case of doubt, act as if there is a serious personal data breach.
 Better safe than sorry!

 A personal data breach must be reported to the supervisory authority within 72 hours.
 By reporting a personal data breach within 6 hours, Centerdata still has more than enough time to investigate the circumstances of the personal data breach.

 If Centerdata has the role of processor, we can report the personal data breach to the controller in time.

 Centerdata’s DPO examines the report and subsequently determines whether the controller, the supervisory authority and/or the data subjects must be informed.
 The DPO can also request additional information.

 Employees, temporary staff, clients, research partners, and suppliers are expected to provide all information necessary to inform the right authorities and people.